Reclaim youth and community programs at the NYC Fort Washington Armory

 The community is very concerned about the sudden eviction of GDS (Growth Development Services) from the NYC Fort Washington Armory by the Human Resources Administration (HRA)/Department of Homeless Services (DHS).
 The issue of GDS (www.excelgds.org) forced out without reason or ample notice is a social injustice that must be stopped.
 The governance of the Fort Washington Armory was discussed Thursday, January 10, 2019, at CB 12.
-DHS did not show up at the meeting and is refusing to discuss Armory governance in a public meeting.

 Please visit GDS www.excelgds.org to learn about their transformational work.
 Their newest program Excel Alive Inside has helped to break back the lives of young children and teenagers.
 They have learned about empathy by interacting with the elderly in nursing homes who suffer from dementia and Alzheimer's disease.

 We urge DHS to sit down in a meeting together and find a solution to move forward and allow GDS to continue offering these essential and valuable services.